It’s almost time for the New Year! 🎉

 What to do instead: Focus on the bigger picture.
 Let’s say some of your goals are to exercise 5x a week, eat healthier, and lose 20 pounds.
 What you could do instead is to set 1 goal for losing 20 pounds.
 Now later on, when you’re breaking that goal down, you can add in the exercising and eating healthy goals.

-If you want to stay on track all year-long, you’ll want to break your yearly goals down into 6 month and monthly goals.
+If you want to stay on track all year-long, you’ll want to break your yearly goals down into quarterly and monthly goals.
 This will ensure that you’re focusing on realistic steps to take and making sure that you stay focused all year and achieve them.

 You could also create weekly and/or daily mini-goals, too.
 That’s what I do.
 I always say you can never plan too much when you’re trying to achieve a big, scary goal! 🙂